-Retain existing backup: Create a backup in [Backup storage path] and retain the existing backup in its original location.

-Copy existing backup to new path: Copy the existing backup to [Backup storage path].
+- Retain existing backup: Create a backup in [Backup storage path] and retain the existing backup in its original location. - Copy existing backup to new path: Copy the existing backup to [Backup storage path].
 A new backup will not be created.
-The existing backup will be retained in its original location.

-Move existing backup to new path: Move the existing backup to [Backup storage path].
-A new backup will not be created.

-Remove existing backup: Create a backup in [Backup storage path].
-The existing backup will be removed.

-3. Click to save your changes.
+The existing backup will be retained in its original location. - Move existing backup to new path: Move the existing backup to [Backup storage path].
+A new backup will not be created. - Remove existing backup: Create a backup in [Backup storage path].
+The existing backup will be removed. - 3.
+Click to save your changes.

-- The [Edit instance] page is also displayed when the user selects 'Navigate to the "Edit instance" page' from the [Anomaly Error] dialog box.
-Refer to "Anomaly Detection and Resolution" in the Operation Guide for information on what takes place when an anomaly is detected. - When [Instance name] or [Instance port] is modified, the log_directory and core_directory parameters in postgresql.conf are updated.
-Also, the specified directories are created if they do not exist.

-Refer to "4.3.1.4 Importing Instances" for information on the format of these directories.

-4.3.1.4 Importing Instances
+4.3.1.5 Importing Instances